 Final Thoughts on the Essential Hiking Gear

-The 10 Essentials may seem like an unnecessary, expensive hassle to be able to get out on the trail but if you are going to be anywhere even remotely backcountry, you need to be able to take care of yourself in the event of a serious problem.
+The Ten Essentials may seem like an unnecessary, expensive hassle to be able to get out on the trail but if you are going to be anywhere even remotely backcountry, you need to be able to take care of yourself in the event of a serious problem.

 Getting stuck out in the backcountry without this basic essential hiking gear in your pack could very well mean not getting out.
 It may seem like that five-mile loop trail is no big deal but missing a turn could turn it into a 15-mile, overnight trek.
 It is better to have a few extra pounds of gear and do well out in the wilderness than to end up in a bad spot with no help.